mingmllu/tf-sandbox/README.md

 After I exited from the text mode, the dispaly resolution was changed and I couln't change it back.
 Don't panic.
 Continue...

-In the step "Install graphic driver", becasue I was working behind proxy, I had to run ```sudo -E add-apt-repository ppa:graphics-drivers/ppa``` (note the option -E) to add the official Nvidia PPA to Ubuntu.
+In the step "Install graphic driver", becasue I was working [behind proxy](https://askubuntu.com/questions/53146/how-do-i-get-add-apt-repository-to-work-through-a-proxy), I had to use the option -E to tell sudo to preserve the environment assuming that proxies have been already configured in .bashrc file.
+So run ```sudo -E add-apt-repository ppa:graphics-drivers/ppa``` to add the official Nvidia PPA to Ubuntu.
 I used Nviida driver version 390: ```sudo apt install nvidia-390```

 In the step "Install CuDNN", I downloaded the deb files under ```cuDNN v7.3.1 (Sept 28, 2018), for CUDA 9.0```:
 ```